12 Tips To Shop at Kroger and Save EVEN More!

 Kroger regularly has sales including items on sale 10 for $10, but they’re actually priced at $1 each.
 Don’t feel like you need to purchase 10 items to get that $1 price!

 Occasionally pharmacies offer coupons when you transfer a prescription.
-If a local competing pharmacy in your area offers one of these coupons, use it at Kroger as a competitor coupon.
+If a local competing pharmacy in your area offers one of these coupons, you may be able to use it at Kroger as a competitor coupon.

-10. Save a bundle at Kroger using fuel points.
+10. Save a bundle at Kroger with fuel points and watch for 4x fuel point days!

 - Earn 2x fuel points every time you shop on gift card purchases.
 If you have a major home repair and are purchasing items from Home Depot or Lowe’s, buy store gift cards at Kroger before heading to Lowe’s or Home Depot and earn fuel points on your repair purchases.
 (Similarly, before shopping back to school purchase Old Navy, Gap, Children’s Place cards and more to earn gas perks on those purchases as well.)